Cecil County, Maryland: Colonial era

+19th century

 The War of 1812 caused Cecil County considerable damage.
 Not only did British Admiral George Cockburn blockade the upper Chesapeake Bay, in response to musket fire from colonials at Welch Point, his troops destroyed a trading post known as Frenchtown.
 They tried to sail further up the Elk River to the county seat at Elkton, but turned back under fire from Fort Defiance, also hindered by a cable across the navigation channel.
 British troops also destroyed most of Havre de Grace in nearby Harford County, Maryland.
 Cockburn's ships then traveled up the Sassafras River, and, meeting resistance, destroyed Georgetown, Maryland and Fredericktown, Maryland.
 Avoiding Port Deposit which rumors called heavily defended, the British destroyed the Principio Iron Works, an important military target.

 Port Deposit boomed after the Susquehanna Canal opened in 1812.
 Engineer James Rumsey, who grew up in Bohemia Manor before moving to Bath, Virginia (or Berkeley Springs, West Virginia), invented a steamboat which he demonstrated to George Washington, before traveling to London to secure patents against competition from John Finch.
 Rumsey died there in 1792, but his lawyer brother Benjamin Rumsey moved south to Joppa, Maryland and served as Maryland's Chief Justice for 25 years.
 Steamboats, using technology such as by Robert Fulton, came to dominate travel on the bay during the following decades.
 The Eagle, built in Philadelphia in 1813, transported travelers between Baltimore and Elkton, where they connected with stagecoaches to travel to Wilmington, Philadelphia and other points north.
 An 1802 attempt to build a canal to connect the Elk River to Christiana, Delaware (connecting the Chesapeake and Delaware watersheds) failed within two years.
-However, between 1824 and 1829, with financial support from the states of Maryland, Delaware and Pennsylvania, over 2600 workers built the 14 miles long Chesapeake and Delaware Canal, which became for a while the busiest canal in the new nation.
+However, between 1824 and 1829, with financial support from the states of Maryland, Delaware, and Pennsylvania, over 2600 workers built the 14 miles long Chesapeake and Delaware Canal, which became for a while the busiest canal in the new nation.
 The U.S. Army Corps of Engineers still operates it today, and Chesapeake City, Maryland, which had been Bohemia Manor until 1839, has a museum explaining the canal's importance.
 Railroads and bridges also proved economically important to Cecil County and surrounding region.
 The New Castle and Frenchtown Railroad began service in 1831.
 Railroads crisscrossed Cecil county within three decades, although they ultimately greatly reduced its importance as a trading center.
 Cities such as Philadelphia and Baltimore could achieve economies of scale impossible for the county's small Chesapeake ports.
-Even the railroad's Frenchtown section was abandoned in 1859, and the port became a ghost town (though other sections remain in use, operated by the Norfolk Southern Railway).
+Even the railroad's Frenchtown section was abandoned in 1859, and the port became a ghost town, though other sections remain in use, operated by the Norfolk Southern Railway.